-Learn how to identify and control leafhoppers using time-tested, organic and least-toxic techniques.
+Learn how to identify and get rid of leafhoppers using time-tested, natural and organic techniques.

 Many species of leafhoppers exist in home gardens throughout North America.
 Both adults and nymphs feed by puncturing the undersides of leaves and sucking out plant juices.
 Their toxic saliva causes spotting (white specks), yellowing, leaf curling, stunting and distortion of plants.
 They are also responsible for transmitting the organisms causing virus diseases in plants.
-Common host plants include beans, lettuce, beets, potato, grapes, roses and many others.
+Common host plants include beans, corn, lettuce, beets, potato, grapes, roses and many others.

 Leafhopper adults (1/4 inch long) are slender, wedge-shaped insects that fly or disperse rapidly when disturbed.
 Depending on species they may be green, brown or yellow in color and often have colorful markings.
 Nymphs do not have wings and are generally lighter in color than adults.
 Both adults and nymphs run sideways and are good jumpers.